What picketing is

 There may be police present at a picket line.
 The police can take any measures they feel are necessary to ensure that picketing is peaceful and orderly.

 The chance of civil and criminal offences is higher when there is mass picketing.
-If there are 20 or more people on a picket line, the police can use special powers if its likely to cause serious public disorder or serious damage to property.
+The police can impose conditions on an open-air public meeting where it’s likely to cause serious public disorder or serious damage to property.

 If the police are concerned that there's a threat to the safety of others, they can order those picketing to stop and may arrest those not complying.
 Pickets and their organisers should ensure that in general the number of pickets does not exceed six at any entrance to, or exit from, a workplace.